<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 • Use promotions to create compelling urgency: A good deal is hard to resist.
 Drive action with limited-time offers, valuable product bundles, and clear price anchoring that makes the savings obvious, turning a moment of consideration into a confident purchase.

-What's an Impulse Buy and Why Does It Matter?
+What Is an Impulse Buy and Why Should You Care?

 An impulse buy is any purchase a customer didn't plan on making when they walked into your store.
 It’s that extra candle they grab on the way to the register or the snack bar that suddenly looks too good to pass up.
 While these might seem like small, spontaneous decisions, they are a huge deal for retailers.
 In fact, some studies suggest that impulse buys can account for anywhere from 40% to 80% of all purchases, making them a powerful driver of revenue.